-We who experienced chronic childhood trauma learned, as children, to disconnect as a form of mental and emotional self-protection.
-The limbic brain (the primitive part of the brain wired for survival) signals fight, flight or freeze when it encounters a threat to safety.
-Since we did not have the option to run away (flight) or physically protect ourself (fight), our only option was to shut down (freeze) the wounded parts of ourself.
-These sequestered, traumatized child parts are the impetus to our inexplicable triggers.
-What the subconscious chooses to suppress becomes an obstacle to clarity.
-But it is clarity which liberates us from the effects of childhood trauma which continues to haunt us in our adult life.
+If you experienced chronic childhood trauma you learned to disconnect as a form of mental and emotional self-protection.
+Your limbic brain (the part wired for survival) signals fight, flight or freeze when it encounters a threat to safety.
+Since you did not have the option to run away (flight) or physically protect yourself (fight), your only option was to shut down (freeze) the wounded parts of yourself.
+These sequestered, wounded child parts are the origin of your inexplicable, emotionally charged triggers.
+What the subconscious chooses to suppress becomes an obstacle to clarity and peace within.

-I know what It is.
-I lived It.
+I know what It is The Monster Under The Bed .
+I lived with It.
 I nearly didn’t survive It.
 But I did.
-It is because of my willingness to keep going no matter how excruciating (and often exhilerating!) the journey that I am prepared to help you now.
+My recovery journey from chronic childhood trauma was a wonderful, terrible, exhilerating, sometimes frightening journey.
 The most important thing to learn as you heal is that there is NOTHING inherently wrong with you.
 You can remove the effects of the trauma layer by layer until you arrive at your wise and loving True Self.
 Your greatest challenge in life is removing all the obstacles within you to self-love, self-acceptance and self-fulfillment.
 I promise you this though – it is possible!
 I know, because I did it and so can you.
-In my book When the Monster Under Your Bed is You is the Childhood Trauma Recovery Program for Adults (264 pages) and the accompanying Workbook (122 pages).
-To be published Fall 2016.
-Please subscribe to receive notification when it is available.

 You can read excerpts from WORTHY: A Personal Guide For Healing Your Childhood Trauma (to be published early summer 2017) in my blog posts.
 Copyright ©2014 Josephine Faulk, MPH.